Captain Marvel (Khn'nr)

 Khn'nr is a character appearing in American comic books published by Marvel Comics.
 Created by Paul Jenkins and Tom Raney, the character first appeared in Civil War: The Return (March 2007).
-Khn'nr was a Skrull sleeper agent posing as the Kree Captain Mar-Vell (also known as Captain Marvel).
+Khn'nr is a Skrull sleeper agent posing as the Kree Mar-Vell (also known as Captain Marvel).

-The shapeshifting Skrull Khn'nr was bonded with the DNA of Mar-Vell to lock his body into Mar-Vell's form and given technological replicas of the Kree Nega-Bands.
-However, his mental conditioning was botched, causing Khn'nr's personality to be erased and leaving the Mar-Vell persona dominant.
+The shapeshifting Skrull Khn'nr is bonded with the DNA of Mar-Vell to lock his body into Mar-Vell's form and given technological replicas of the Kree Nega-Bands.
+However, his mental conditioning is botched, causing Khn'nr's personality to be erased and leaving the Mar-Vell persona dominant.
 Though part of the Skrull invasion of Earth, this Captain Marvel decides to fight against the invading Skrulls.

 Publication history

 In 2007, Mar-Vell supposedly returned to the Marvel Universe during Marvel's Civil War crossover storyline.
 He made his appearance in the "Civil War: The Return" one-shot, written by Paul Jenkins.
 It was later revealed that this was in fact a Skrull named Khn'nr during the 2008 Captain Marvel mini-series, which spun out of the events of his Civil War appearance.